Bob Castellini

 Robert Castellini (born September 23, 1941) is an American businessman from Cincinnati, Ohio.
-Since 2006, he has been Chief Executive Officer (CEO) of the Cincinnati Reds, leading a group that purchased a majority share of the Major League Baseball (MLB) franchise from previous CEO Carl Lindner, Jr. Castellini is the chairman of Castellini Co., a fruit and vegetable wholesaler.
+Since 2006, he has been principal owner and managing general partner of the Cincinnati Reds, leading a group that purchased a majority share of the Major League Baseball (MLB) franchise from previous CEO Carl Lindner, Jr. Castellini is the chairman of Castellini Co., a fruit and vegetable wholesaler.

 Background

 Robert Castellini was born on September 23, 1941, in Cincinnati, Ohio.

 Castellini earned a degree in economics from Georgetown University in 1963.
 He went on to earn his MBA from Wharton School in 1967.
 After graduating from Wharton, Castellini became executive vice-president at the Castellini Group of Companies, and then in 1970 became president of the company until 1992.
 He had been a part of the St. Louis Cardinals' ownership group and had previously invested in the Baltimore Orioles.

 In January 2006, Castellini was the head of a group who purchased the Cincinnati Reds baseball team.
 Castellini has been involved in baseball for over 30 years and once had a minor ownership stake in the Reds until it was sold in 1984.
 In 1989 he became a partner in the Texas Rangers and in 1993, the Baltimore Orioles.
 Castellini describes himself as a lifelong fan of the Cincinnati Reds.